-The final INN Test Protocol must be ready by August of year n+1 after endorsement/feedback for the Common Test Procedures by the Rapporteur/Co-Rapporteur or the relevant EMA body.
-It includes information on the statistical evaluation of the data that will be obtained during the testing phase.
+The final INN Test Protocol must be ready by Q2-Q3 of year n+1 after endorsement/feedback for the Common Test Procedures by the Rapporteur/Co-Rapporteur or the relevant EMA body.
+Where possible, a CombiStats template is provided to support the statistical evaluation of the data that will be obtained during the testing phase.